semgrep/semgrep-docs/docs/writing-rules/rule-syntax.md

 The `min-version`/`max-version` feature is available since Semgrep 1.38.0.
-It is intended primarily for publishing rules that rely on newly-released features without causing errors in older Semgrep installations.
+It is intended primarily for publishing rules that rely on newly released features without causing errors in older Semgrep installations.